 When Wet ‘n Wild Orlando, the 1977 water park that Universal eventually purchased to be Universal Orlando Resort’s original aquatic destination, was shut down on December 31, 2016, word had already spread that the 64-acre chunk of land it sat on would be the future home for even more on-site hotels.
-It wasn’t much later that the first details popped up – including the possibility that Universal was thinking of building two venues instead of one massive one – thanks to the necessity of paperwork being filed with the city of Orlando.
+It wasn’t much later that the first details popped up – including the fact that Universal was building two venues instead of one massive one.

 Why another hotel (or two)?